ucsb-cs156/ucsb-cs156.github.io/topics/swagger/springfox_to_springdoc.md

 | `@ApiOperation(value = "foo", notes = "bar")` | `@Operation(summary = "foo", description = "bar")
 | `@ApiParam` | `@Parameter

 Here are the others you could run into.
-The headers to the table take you to the javadoc for each:
+The headers to the table take you to the javadoc for each.

+Rather than searching for each, it may be easier to just skip this step for now, and come back to it if you find you have compilation errors at a later stage, since the use of any of these in our codebase is rare.

 | [SpringFox](https://docs.swagger.io/swagger-core/v1.5.0/apidocs/) | [SpringDoc](https://docs.swagger.io/swagger-core/v2.0.9/apidocs/index.html) |
 |-----------|-----------|